Advection selects pattern in multistable emulsions of active droplets: Results

 When mixtures are active ($k>0$), coarsening must eventually cease since reactions limit the pattern sizes~$\bar L$.
 For weak reactions, the initial coarsening dynamics are virtually identical to the passive case, including the ballistic regime, a transient plateau, and a phase involving Ostwald ripening (\Figref{fig:HydrodynamicEffects}B).
 As expected, $\bar L$ eventually reaches a stable pattern size, which is independent of $\Pe$ for weak reactions.
 Note that the Ostwald ripening regime does not quite reach the expected scaling $\bar L \propto t^{1/3}$, but we hypothesize that this would be the case for even smaller reaction rates, which are difficult to simulate.
 In contrast, the Ostwald ripening regime is completely absent for stronger reactions (\Figref{fig:HydrodynamicEffects}C).
 Concomitantly, we observe that the final pattern size depends on $\Pe$ (and on initial condition, evident from larger standard deviation), consistent with the multistability described above.
 Note that advection generally opposes shape deformations~\cite{seyboldtRoleHydrodynamicFlows2018}, suggesting larger maximal stable pattern sizes $L_\mathrm{max}$.
 Indeed, we generally observe larger final pattern sizes for larger $\Pe$ if reactions are sufficiently strong (\Figref{fig:HydrodynamicEffects}C).
 This is likely caused by strong advection leading to fewer and larger droplets in the initial phase, which then remain in the final state.
 Taken together, advection selects the initial pattern size, essentially independent of $k$, but it does not affect the further coarsening significantly, so that the final pattern size is governed by the results shown in \Figref{fig:Multistability}B.

 The relative importance of advection and diffusion can be quantified by the viscous and diffusive dissipation, respectively. \Figref{fig:HydrodynamicEffects}D--F show that advection is relevant early, but decays with time, essentially independent of $k$ (blue lines are similar in panels D--F).
 The diffusive dissipation also peaks early, and decays similarly to the viscous dissipation during droplet coarsening.
-However, when reactions are present, the diffusive dissipation plateaus at a much larger value compared to the viscous dissipation, indicating that energy induced by reactions leads to diffusive fluxes, whereas advection is negligible in the stationary state (\Figref{fig:dissipation_velField}).
+Interestingly, both dissipations are similar during the time where we observe a plateau in the pattern size (\Figref{fig:HydrodynamicEffects}A--C).
+Beyond this point, diffusive dissipation dominates, and it plateaus at a much larger value compared to the viscous dissipation.
+This behavior indicates that energy induced by reactions leads to diffusive fluxes, whereas advection is negligible in the stationary state.
+This might be surprising since diffusive fluxes and the velocity field are driven by gradients in chemical potential.
+However, the fluid is incompressible ($\nabla\cdot \boldsymbol{v}=0$), so that chemical potential gradients get projected onto a solenoidal subspace.
+Therefore, osmotic pressure gradients are balanced by gradients in hydrostatic pressure.
+Accordingly, the velocity field remains small compared to diffusive fluxes for moderate advection strength (Fig.~\ref{fig:dissipation_velField}).
+In contrast, large advection (large $\Pe$) causes a dynamic instability leading to spatiotemporal chaos~\cite{Datt2025}.